The Indirect Method for Generating Libraries of Optimal Periodic Trajectories and Its Application to Economical Bipedal Walking: Conclusion Discussion

 \section{Conclusion \& Discussion}

 In this work, we have provided advancements in periodic trajectory optimization for systems with hybrid dynamics, particularly in the context of legged locomotion.
 Our key contributions include the formalization of a general trajectory optimization problem that extends first-order necessary conditions to a wider class of cost functions and periodic hybrid systems.
 We introduced a framework for generating and analyzing families of optimal gaits using the indirect shooting method, coupled with numerical continuation techniques.
 A major feature of this approach is the initialization of gait libraries with optimal periodic motions that exhibit vanishing actuation (passive gaits), for which Lagrange multipliers and costates can be effectively reconstructed.
-By comparing the indirect and direct shooting methods on the compass-gait walker, we demonstrated that the indirect method provides superior accuracy in generating optimal solutions, while addressing the inherent challenges of input space parameterization more effectively.
+By comparing the indirect and direct shooting methods on the compass-gait walker, we demonstrated that the indirect approach achieves higher accuracy in generating optimal solutions while more effectively addressing the inherent challenges of input-space parameterization.
+Furthermore, the successful application of indirect shooting combined with continuation methods (Algorithm~\ref{algo:OptimalContinuation}) to the high-dimensional RABBIT model demonstrates the method’s potential beyond simplified academic examples.

 Despite these advancements, several important areas remain open for further research.
-While our results suggest that the indirect shooting method offers faster function evaluations compared to the direct method in the context of the compass-gait walker, a more detailed analysis of the numerical complexity involved in the indirect method is necessary.
-Such an analysis would offer a clearer understanding of the computational trade-offs between indirect and direct shooting approaches and could lead to broader, more definitive conclusions about their relative efficiency as system complexity increases across various legged and hybrid dynamical systems.
+While our results suggest that the indirect shooting method offers faster function evaluations compared to the direct method in the context of the compass-gait walker, a more detailed analysis of the numerical complexity involved in the indirect method is still needed.
+A systematic comparison with direct collocation or multiple shooting frameworks would require carefully controlling for implementation-dependent factors such as solver configurations, discretization strategies, and integration schemes.
+Accounting for these benchmarking considerations will provide a clearer understanding of the computational trade-offs between indirect and direct approaches and will support broader conclusions about their relative efficiency as system complexity increases.
+Conducting such a study represents an important direction for future research, particularly for higher-dimensional legged and hybrid dynamical systems where scalability and numerical sensitivity are central concerns.